AmrBenSalem/AWS-SAA-C02-Course/README.md

 #### 1.3.5.2.
 Adding AWS into existing corp environment

 You may have an existing identity provider you are trying to allow access to.
-This may offer SSO (Single Sign On) or over 5000 identities.
+This may offer SSO (Single Sign On) for over 5000 identities.
 This is useful to reuse your existing identities for AWS.
 External accounts can't be used to access AWS directly.
 To solve this, you allow an IAM role in the AWS account to be assumed by one of the active directories.
-**ID Federation** allowing an external service the ability to assume a role.
+**ID Federation** allowing an external "identity" the ability to assume a role.

 #### 1.3.5.3.
 Making an app with 1,000,000 users